1963 Atlantic hurricane season: Hurricane Beulah

-Hurricane Four
+Unnamed hurricane

 As early as September 8, ships north of Puerto Rico reported a weak circulation.
 Drifting northward, the system developed tropical depression by 12:00 UTC on September 9, while situated about 355 mi northeast of Turks and Caicos Islands.
 The cyclone was subtropical in nature, fueled by both latent heat and instability from contrasting cool and warm air masses.
 While passing Bermuda later on September 10, sustained wind speeds of 25 mph and decrease in barometric pressure were observed.
 The system moved east-northeastward and strengthened into a tropical storm late on September 10.
 The cyclone intensified further and reached hurricane status early on September 12, peaking with maximum sustained winds of 80 mph (130 km/h) and a minimum barometric pressure of 990 mbar.
 Around that time, the Freiburg observed winds of 78 mph.
 Thereafter, the system weakened to a tropical storm about 24 hours later and accelerated to the northeast ahead of a cold front.
 Around 12:00 UTC on September 14, the storm was absorbed by a large extratropical cyclone while located about 725 mi north-northwest of Corvo Island in the Azores.